Renal Cell Carcinoma

 Cytoreductive nephrectomy in patients with synchronous metastatic disease remains a standard before patients receive systemic treatment.
 The current approaches for management of patients with metastatic RCC (mRCC) utilize knowledge of histology, molecular abnormalities, clinical prognostic factors and the efficacy/toxicity of available agents.

 The role of immunotherapy with cytokines remains controversial, and mainly limited to good prognosis patients.
-Development of immune checkpoint inhibitors represents a major advance in the application of immunotherapy, and multiple agents inhibiting cytotoxic T-lymphocyte antigen 4 (CTLA4), programmed death 1 (PD1), and PD ligand 1 (PDL1) are now in clinical trials.
+Development of immune checkpoint inhibitors represents a major advance in the application of immunotherapy, and multiple agents inhibiting cytotoxic T-lymphocyte antigen 4 (CTLA4), programmed death 1 (PD1), and PD ligand 1 (PDL1) are currently in clinical trials, and nivolumab, a PD1 antibody, has been approved for use.
 Development of therapies which target relevant biologic pathway elements also represent a principal treatment advance.
-Agents blocking angiogenic pathways - such as sunitinib, pazopanib, sorafenib, and bevacizumab - as well as the mammalian target of rapamycin (mTOR) inhibitors, everolimus and temsirolimus, have demonstrated efficacy and offer new strategic options for patients with metastatic RCC.
+Agents blocking angiogenic pathways - such as sunitinib, pazopanib, cabozantinib, sorafenib, and bevacizumab - the mammalian target of rapamycin (mTOR) inhibitors, everolimus and temsirolimus, and the checkpoint inhibitor nivolumab have demonstrated efficacy and offer new strategic options for patients with metastatic RCC.

 Are you sure your patient has renal cell carcinoma?
 What should you expect to find?